atlassian/escalator/README.md

 **The key preliminary features are:**

-- Cluster-level utilisation node scaling.
+- Utilisation based node scaling
 - Calculate requests and capacity to determine whether to scale up, down or to stay at the current scale
 - Wait until non-daemonset pods on nodes have completed before terminating the node
-- Designed to work on selected auto-scaling groups to allow the default [Kubernetes Autoscaler](https://github.com/kubernetes/autoscaler) to continue to scale our service based workloads
+- Designed to work on selected auto-scaling groups to allow the default [Kubernetes Autoscaler](https://github.com/kubernetes/autoscaler) to continue to scale service based workloads
 - Automatically terminate oldest nodes first
 - Support for different cloud providers - only AWS at the moment